umar-7w4/Who-Wants-to-be-a-Millionaire/README.md

 - **Leaderboard**: High scores are tracked and displayed.
 - **Responsive Design**: Compatible across multiple devices and screen sizes.

-## Contributing

-We welcome contributions.
-Please adhere to standard coding practices and submit pull requests for new features or bug fixes.

 ## License

 This project is licensed under the @2023 Umar Mohammad